 What to eat: Ice cream is literally sold EVERYWHERE in Quito and is hand made using traditional methods throughout the streets.
 Try this and you won’t be disappointed.

 What to do: There is SO much to do and explore in Quito.
-Here are a few of my favourite…
+Here are only a few of my top suggestions:

 – The Basilica del Voto Nacional is probably the biggest landmark in Quito.
-A Roman Catholic Church which towers over the city featuring a giant stained glass window and breathtaking views over the whole of Quito.
+A Roman Catholic Church which towers over the city featuring a giant, technicoloured stained glass window and breathtaking views over the whole of Quito.

 Top tip: Be very cautious with the taxis in Ecuador.
-A few years ago, the government introduced a new system after so many problems with pirate taxis that are unsafe and illegal for tourists.
-Safe and government approved taxis will always have a bright orange number plate, two cameras and a panic button inside the car and a specific vehicle number on the outside.
+A few years ago, the government introduced a new system after so facing many problems with unsafe and illegal pirate taxis.
+Safe and government approved taxis will always have a bright orange number plate, two cameras and a panic button inside the car along with a specific vehicle number on the outside.
 Look for these markers to guarantee a safe ride.